Simple Loan Payment CalculatorCASAPLORERTrusted & Transparent

 - Appraisal fees: These pay for the costs of a professional appraiser to determine the value of your property.
 The lender needs this information to determine how much they can lend to you.
 Appraisal fees range from $150 to $500.
 Some lenders may cover appraisal fees as an incentive to borrow from them.

 - Mortgage insurance: If you have a mortgage with an LTV of more than 80%, you will have to get mortgage insurance.
-The insurance premium can be up to 4% of the total mortgage amount depending on the LTV of the mortgage and your downpayment.
-Find out more about CMHC insurance premiums.
+The up-front insurance premium can be up to 4% of the total mortgage amount depending on the LTV of the mortgage and your downpayment.
+Find out more about insurance premiums.

 Mortgage fees are usually considered part of the closing costs of buying a home.
 More information about closing costs.